jimmyff/crypto-clock/README.md

 ## Override timezone

-You can specify a timezone that is different to your system/browsers default, to do so add it as a URI parameter.
-Please note that overriding the timezone incurrs a timezone data file download which is around 300kb.
+You can specify a timezone that is different to your system/browsers default by adding it as a URI parameter.
+Please note that overriding the timezone incurs a timezone data file download which is around 300kb.
 Example timezone overrides:

 * [Europe/London](https://jimmyff.github.io/crypto-clock/?timezone=Europe/London)
 * [America/New_York](https://jimmyff.github.io/crypto-clock/?timezone=America/New_York)